2023 in Absolute Championship Akhmat: Events list

+Title fights

 2023 Grands Prix

 ACA President Mayrbek Khasiev recently revealed that the promotion will run Grand Prix across all their weight classes, with a total prize pool of $10 million.

-ACA Lightweight Grand Prix
+2022 ACA Lightweight Grand Prix

 The prize fund of the Grand Prix in a lightweight division will be 800.000 dollars, this was announced by the founder of the ACA league Mairbek Khasiev, with the winner of the GP getting a cash prize of $200,000.